geco-bern/geco_media/README.md

 large for the appendix of the publication or generated specifically for outreach after the publication of a journal article.

+The [teaching folder](https://github.com/geco-bern/GECO_media/tree/main/teaching) includes teaching material in the form of (html) slides and other supporting information.

 ## Show case

 Map of the rooting-zone water-storage capacity from the latest Stocker et al. 2023 paper in Nature Geoscience.